nikantonelli/LeanKitUtils/README.md

 The exporter will recognise the writeable fields.
 All read-only are ignored.
 Some fields are represented in the spreadsheet through the use of pseudo-fieldnames, e.g: "Parent" or "Task".
 These are translated by the importer into the relevant fields.

-Fields that are valid in an item 'Create' row are:
+Fields that are valid for an item in a board sheet (connected to a 'Create' in the Changes sheet) row are:

 * assignedUsers
 * blockReason